With the introduction of the NDIS, more people will have access to government funded hearing help and supports.

 Currently there is no set specific limit for hearing loss but generally, if your hearing test determines (and here comes the techno-babble) that you have a hearing loss of 40db HL 4 frequency average in the better ear you may be eligible.
 This is considered a moderate hearing loss and you would need hearing aids to understand normal speech or rely on speech reading cues.
 Get your hearing tested from a qualified audiologist to ensure your hearing loss is diagnosed correctly.

-Depending on your plan, payment for your hearing aids and ALDs are made by a combination of the Office of Hearing Services and the National Disability Insurance Scheme.
+Depending on your plan, payment for your hearing aids and ALDs are made by the National Disability Insurance Scheme.
 If you self-manage your plan you may need to pay for some items upfront and get reimbursed from the NDIS afterwards.
 You will discuss these details with your planner when you create your initial plan.

 While not every Australian will be covered, even with the National Disability Insurance Scheme, hearing health support is now available to a much greater number in the population.
 If you, or someone you know have struggled with hearing loss now is the time to address the disorder for good.